SambitAcharya/Mini-Projects/README.md

 **3) Chat Application**

 An application which enables two users to chat with each other.
-Design for the chat window of the sender and the receiver have been completed.
-Still more work on the design to be done.
+It has a chat window for the receiver and another window showing which all of your friends are online.
+This is just the design.
+More work to be done on the chatting algorithm.